 – Leverages Google Analytics to regularly report on content performance

-Simplified performance review template
+Simplified performance check-in template

 A simplified template is used for projects or discrete instances of time that won’t be repeated (e.g. an employee fills in for someone on parental leave).
 The simplified version will include different sections depending on the type of work or unique situation.
 The most effective one-off performance review templates include a section of expectations set (ideally) before the project began.
 If you have explicitly agreed upon expectations, list them out in the review along with metrics associated, if applicable.

-Performance review templates and best practices serve to create a fair and transparent review system.
+Performance check-in templates and best practices serve to create a fair and transparent review system.
 Using them in tandem with a continuous performance management program is a powerful way to align employees on top priorities, understand the motivations and needs of your people, and make progress on upskilling and retaining top talent.
-Learn more about how Betterworks offers the technology and processes to create and deliver scalable performance reviews.
+Learn more about how Betterworks offers the technology and processes to create and deliver scalable performance check-ins.